mkrcah/abnamro-tx/README.md

 Login credentials can be also supplied via a file using the [`--env-file` flag](https://docs.docker.com/engine/reference/commandline/run/#/set-environment-variables-e-env-env-file).

-Note: `--privileged` flag is required since Chrome is making use of unix containers as well.
-If not supplied, Chrome will not start.
+Note: `--privileged -v /dev/shm:/dev/shm` is required in order for Chromium to start
 ## Example:

 ```